Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Introduction

 The spin nature of ULDM plays a vital role on its angular correlation on pulsar timing residuals.
 For example, the scalar ULDM has equal effects on pulsar at each direction~\cite{Khmelnitsky:2013lxt}, while the vector ULDM has strongly anisotropic behaviour~\cite{Nomura:2019cvc}.
-Here we focus on the spin-2 ULDM, which has gained much attention in recent years~\cite{Aoki:2016zgp,Babichev:2016hir,Babichev:2016bxi,Aoki:2017cnz,Marzola:2017lbt,Manita:2022tkl,Kolb:2023dzp,Gorji:2023cmz,Hassan:2011zd,Guo:2023gfc}.
-The theoretical origin of spin-2 ULDM come from the bimetric theory~\cite{Hassan:2011zd}.
+Here we focus on the spin-2 ULDM, which has gained much attention in recent years~\cite{Hassan:2011zd,Schmidt-May:2015vnx,Aoki:2016zgp,Babichev:2016hir,Babichev:2016bxi,Aoki:2017cnz,Marzola:2017lbt}.
+The theoretical origin of spin-2 ULDM comes from the bimetric theory~\cite{Hassan:2011zd}.
 In the bimetric theory, there are two kinds of gravitons in the mass spectrum, one of which is massless, and the other one is massive.
-Many efforts have been made to demonstrate that this kind of massive graviton can be a dark matter candidate~\cite{Aoki:2016zgp,Babichev:2016hir,Babichev:2016bxi,Aoki:2017cnz,Marzola:2017lbt,Manita:2022tkl}.
+This kind of massive graviton can be a dark matter candidate~\cite{Aoki:2016zgp,Babichev:2016hir,Babichev:2016bxi,Aoki:2017cnz,Marzola:2017lbt,Manita:2022tkl,Kolb:2023dzp,Gorji:2023cmz,Gialamas:2023aim,Gialamas:2023lxj,Guo:2023gfc}.

 The spin-2 ULDM has both gravitational effects~\cite{Wu:2023dnp} and coupling effects~\cite{Armaleo:2020yml,Sun:2021yra} on PTAs.
-In this paper, we focus on the couplings effects.
-We calculate the cross-correlation of pulsar timing residuals induced by spin-2 ultralight dark matter and the resulting angular pattern is purely quadrupole.
-We also show that certain parameter choice would cause the Hellings-Downs curve to be slightly or strongly deformed, so the PTA data may help constrain the parameter space.
+In this paper, we focus on the coupling effects.
+We calculate the cross-correlation of pulsar timing residuals induced by spin-2 ULDM and the resulting angular pattern is purely quadrupole.
+We also show that certain parameter choices would cause the Hellings-Downs curve to be slightly or strongly deformed, so the PTA data may help constrain the parameter space.

 This paper is organized as follows.
 In Section \ref{sec2}, we show the homogeneous background solution of the spin-2 ULDM.
 In Section \ref{sec3}, we calculate pulsar timing residuals induced by spin-2 ULDM.
 In Section \ref{sec4}, we evaluate the deformation of spin-2 ULDM on the Hellings-Downs curve, and we summarize the result in Section \ref{sec5}.
-In Appendix \ref{app1}, we overview the bimetric theory and the derivation of massive gravitons.